mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

-## Stage 6 Part 2: Creating the Final Table - the Activity Attributes
+## Sub-step 6 Part 2: Creating the Final Table - the Activity Attributes

-In this stage, we consolidated the `Activity Properties` table created in Stage 5 to form a comprehensive Activity Attributes table.
+In this sub-step, we consolidated the `Activity Properties` table created in Sub-step 5 to form a comprehensive Activity Attributes table.

 To replicable results in your project: Execute the scripts located in the `Step03_Stage06_Part02_E_ActivityAttributes` directory.

-## Stage 6 Part 3: Creating the Final Table - the Activities Domain
+## Sub-step 6 Part 3: Creating the Final Table - the Activities Domain

-In this stage, we categorized the 95 activities discovered in previous steps into 7 distinct domains manually.
+In this sub-step, we categorized the 95 activities discovered in previous steps into 7 distinct domains manually.

 To replicable results in your project: Execute the scripts located in the `Step03_Stage06_Part03_F_ActivitiesDomain` directory.

-## Stage 6 Part 4: Creating the Final Table - the Constrainted Node mapping 3
+## Sub-step 6 Part 4: Creating the Final Table - the Constrainted Node mapping 3

-In this stage, we first compiled all activities identified in previous stages, then mapped them manually to align these elements with appropriate SNOMED CT concepts.
+In this sub-step, we first compiled all activities identified in previous sub-steps, then mapped them manually to align these elements with appropriate SNOMED CT concepts.

 To replicable results in your project: Execute the scripts located in the `Step03_Stage06_Part04_L_CNM3` directory.

-## Stage 6 Part 5: Creating the Final Table - the Constrainted Node mapping 4 part 1
+## Sub-step 6 Part 5: Creating the Final Table - the Constrainted Node mapping 4 part 1

-In this stage, we created a table to map Activity to Activity_Domain.
+In this sub-step, we created a table to map Activity to Activity_Domain.

 To replicable results in your project: Execute the scripts located in the `Step03_Stage06_Part05_M_CNM4_1` directory.

-## Stage 6 Part 6: Creating the Final Table - the Constrainted Node mapping 4 part 2
+## Sub-step 6 Part 6: Creating the Final Table - the Constrainted Node mapping 4 part 2

-In this stage, we mapped manually Activity_Domain to SNOMEDCT_ID.
+In this sub-step, we mapped manually Activity_Domain to SNOMEDCT_ID.

 To replicable results in your project: Execute the scripts located in the `Step03_Stage06_Part06_M_CNM4_2` directory.